-The Varalakshmi Vratham is a popular festival mainly celebrated in the southern states of India, like Karnataka, Andhra Pradesh, Telangana and Tamil Naidu.
-Varalakshmi Vratham 2022 is to be celebrated on 12 August.
+The Varalakshmi Vratham is a popular festival mainly celebrated in the southern states of India, like Karnataka, Andhra Pradesh, Telangana, and Tamil Naidu.
+Varalakshmi Vratham 2023 is to be celebrated on 25 August.
 But have you ever wondered why this festival is celebrated?
 Well, Varalakshmi Pooja is held in honour of the goddess Lakshmi.
 Another fascinating fact about this festival is that most married women follow the Varalakshmi Vratam to seek the blessings of Varalakshmi, a manifestation of the goddess Lakshmi.

 To know more about such interesting facts and rituals of the Varalakshmi Vratam, continue to read this blog.
 Celebrate this Varalakshmi Vratam with your family and friends!

 The Varamahalakshmi festival is celebrated in the “Sraavan” month of the Hindu calendar.
-Varamahalakshmi festival 2022 date according to the western calendar is 12 August 2022.
+Varamahalakshmi festival 2023 date, according to the western calendar, is 25 August 2023.
 The second Friday of Shravan month, or the Friday shortly before Poornima (full moon), is when Varalakshmi Vratam is observed.
 It is referred to as the Aadi month in the Tamil calendar.

-One of the fascinating things to note is that there are specific timing, called “Muhurat”, when the Varalakshmi pooja should be performed to ensure eternal prosperity.
-The Lakshmi Puja muhurta to gain the benefits of Varalakshmi Vratham is provided below:
+One of the fascinating things to note is that there is a specific timing, called “Muhurat”, when the Varalakshmi pooja should be performed to ensure eternal prosperity.
+The Lakshmi pooja muhurta to gain the benefits of Varalakshmi Vratham is provided below:

 The Varalakshmi Vratam preparations begin on Thursday, the day before the festival is observed.
 On this day, all of the necessary components are assembled.
 On the day of the festival, devotees wake up early, especially before daylight, and get ready.
 One important and beautiful ritual followed is drawing a lovely "kolam" (rangoli) at the place of pooja.